 Decimal odds are the most common form of betting odds used by European bookmakers.
 This style of odds is probably the easiest to understand for beginners and the easiest to calculate for all levels of bettors.
 It is important to note that decimal odds output the wagers total payout, as opposed to American odds and fractional odds which output the wagers winnings.
-Let’s look at an example of decimal odds to get started.
+First I will explain payout vs winnings, and then provide two examples using decimal odds to help with your understanding.

 Decimal odds are extremely easy to understand.
 You simply multiply the amount of your wager by the decimal odds displayed for your desired outcome and this generates the total payout for that wager.

 Let’s look at a $150 wager on the Baltimore Orioles.

 $150 x 2.32 = $348

 So a $150 wager on the Orioles pays out $348, which means you would win $198 ($348-$150) on this wager.

 Now say you placed a $130 wager on the Indians instead.

 $130 x 1.70 = $221

 Therefore, a $130 wager on the Indians pays out $221, which indicates a winnings of $91 ($221-$130).

 Here is another example.
 These odds are from BetOnline.ag.